skokenes/RxQ/README.md

 The final package for distribution is stored in a sub-directory called `dist`.
 The NPM package should be published from this directory, NOT from the parent level repository which contains the source code.

 ## Testing RxQ
-`npm run test-unit` will run all the unit tests
+`npm run test-unit` will run the unit tests.

 `npm run test-e2e` will run the end to end tests.
-However, this will need qlik core, with teh image of whatever engine version is in the package.json.
-So you may need to do: `docker pull qlikcore/engine:12.181.0`
+These tests require Docker and the Qlik Core image associated with the engine version in package.json.
+For example, for version 12.181.0 of the Engine, the tests need the `qlikcore/engine:12.181.0` image.
+This image can be pulled from Docker like so: `docker pull qlikcore/engine:12.181.0`.